+Screw the pin portion clockwise onto the threaded shaft until it is fingertip tight.
 Do not use a wrench to tighten the air vent/cover lock.
-Overtightening may cause the rubber gasket to wrinkle, which will result in the canner not sealing.
-When properly installed, the word (TOP) will be visible on the air vent/cover lock when viewing the outside of the cover (Fig. K, page 7).
+Overtightening may cause the rubber gasket to wrinkle, which will prevent the canner from sealing.

+When properly installed, the word (TOP) will be visible on the air vent/cover lock when viewing the outside of the cover (Fig. I, page 7).
 Periodically check to make sure these two pieces are tight.